ChinmaySahu10/Telecom_Churn_Analysis/README.md

 - [LinkedIn](https://www.linkedin.com/in/chinmaysahu7/)
 - Email: chinmay11sahu@gmail.com

 **Note**: Everything is done in one Jupyter notebook, covering analysis, models, and recommendations.
-Also teh dataset & notbeeok has been compressed.
+Also the dataset & notbeeok has been compressed.